Living in Nepal as a foreigner

 Accommodation is not so expensive out of Kathmandu city central but you’ll be lacking in many amenities.
-A basic apartment can run at $170 per month.
+In Kathmandu it’s not unheard of to be paying USD $1500 per month.
+A basic apartment outside the capital can run at $170 per month for something basic but good enough.
 You won’t be near very much so you’ll need to factor in public transport.
 Electricity bills.
 A generator plus fuel plus surge protectors for load shedding months.
 A battery inverter.
 Drinking water delivery.
 Internet fees.

 Now let’s move onto health insurance for Nepal which requires you to have insurance from overseas which is expensive to say the least.
 If you have children you’ll probably want them to attend a private school in Nepal which generally means a private school in Kathmandu all of which seem to have some really interestingly high prices.
 Home schooling might be a better option.

 You’ll want to go to an expat hospital here and not a local one too.
 Again this limits you to Kathmandu in terms of location.
 And we haven’t even started on the fact that food prices in Nepal have doubled in the past few years and look set to continue.
 Cheap by western standards?
 Yes.
 Are the living standards the same?
 No.

 Keeping up to your living standards from home will cost you a lot in Nepal.
 Living like a local long-term is really not advisable for the sake of your health, security and sanity.
 Don’t underestimate the cost of living in Nepal.
 It’s all doable but more expensive than you might think.